hindsights/gslog/README.md

 # gslog

-A structured log interface library for golang, like slf4j.
+A structured log interface library for golang.

 ## gslog.Logger